 Let’s talk about each book separately while I’m at it.
 You’ll be able to gauge the story, characters, and all the other things that make these stories tick.

-1. Throne of Glass Book Summary and Review
+1. Throne of Glass Summary and Characters: First Book

-Before I picked up the courage to start another humongous series, I did my sweet little research on the synopsis of this book.
+Before I picked up the courage to start another humongous series, I did my sweet little research on the synopsis of the Throne of Glass book order.
 God help me.

 All I could pick was – Celaena is a deadly assassin.
 A pretty deadly assassin.
 A very pretty assassin.
 Gorgeous.
 The end.